cybfoc/intdesign/README.md

-# intdesign
+# Interior Design Dummy website
-Sample for Interior Design.
+Sample for Interior Design apt for architectures and folio needs.